-After the death of her husband in 2013, Samdo made a dramatic turn in her life and... you'll have to watch the documentary to find out.
+After the death of her husband in 2013, Samdo made a dramatic turn in her life and... you'll have to watch the documentary to find out what it was.

 Meet the Filmmaker

 Director, Producer, Cinematographer

 Sean Burch is a professional filmmaker, explorer and conservationist holding 8 world records spanning 6 countries and 5 continents, winner of National Geographic Channel’s Ultimate Survival Alaska TV show, 1st Virginian to summit Mt.
 Everest, and author of the acclaimed self-help book and program Hyperfitness®: 12 Weeks to Conquering Your Inner Everest (Penguin Random House).
 He has over 130 first ascents of previously unclimbed mountain peaks, of which 117 were accomplished solo.

 He was named Goodwill Ambassador to Nepal by their country's government for his humanitarian work for their country.

 Sean’s documentarian and photography work has appeared in cable and media organizations, some of which include: BBC, AP, National Geographic, Reuters, CNN, CNNi, USA Today, ABC, NBC, CBS, and FOX world news outlets, Outside, Versus.